jjchilling/Auto-Roaster/README.md

 ### Prerequisites

-Using a virtual environment, use pip to download the following libraries.
+In a virtual environment, use pip to download the following libraries.
 * pip
   ```sh
   pip install replicate opencv-python